zeehjr/hubii/README.md

 - Docker
 - Docker Compose
-- Node.js v20 (recommended), as the project uses ECMAScript modules (`type: module`)
+- Node.js v16+ (v20 recommended)
-- Package manager: Npm, Yarn, or PNPM
+- PNPM Package Manager (since we use pnpm workspaces)
 - Shopify account with store and an [admin API access token](https://help.plytix.com/en/getting-api-credentials-from-your-shopify-store)

 ### Getting Started

 To run the application locally, follow these steps:

-1. **Install Dependencies:** In each application directory, run the following command to install dependencies:
+1. **Install Dependencies:** Run this command at the root directory:

 ```
 pnpm install
 ```

-2. **Generate Prisma Client:** Run the following command in each application directory:
+2. **Generate Prisma Client:** Run the following command in the root directory:

 ```
-pnpm prisma generate
+pnpm prisma:generate
 ```

 3. **Set Environment Variables:** Create a `.env` file in each application directory based on its respective `.env.example` file.
 Make sure to fill in the required credentials and configurations.